A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Abstract

 \section{Abstract}

 We give an algorithmic and lower-bound framework that facilitates the construction of subexponential algorithms and matching conditional complexity bounds.
-It can be applied to a wide range of geometric intersection graphs (intersections of similarly sized fat objects), yielding algorithms with running time $2^{O(n^{1-1/d})}$ for any fixed dimension $d\ge 2$ for many well known graph problems, including \textsc{Independent Set}, $r$-\textsc{Dominating Set} for constant $r$, and \textsc{Steiner Tree}.
+It can be applied to \oldtext{OLD: a wide range of geometric intersection graphs (intersections of similarly sized fat objects),} intersection graphs of similarly-sized fat objects, yielding algorithms with running time $2^{O(n^{1-1/d})}$ for any fixed dimension $d\ge 2$ for many well-known graph problems, including \textsc{Independent Set}, $r$-\textsc{Dominating Set} for constant $r$, and \textsc{Steiner Tree}.
 For most problems, we get improved running times compared to prior work; in some cases, we give the first known subexponential algorithm in geometric intersection graphs.
-Additionally, most of the obtained algorithms work on the graph itself, i.e., do not require any geometric information.
+Additionally, most of the obtained algorithms are representation-agnostic, i.e., they work on the graph itself and do not require the geometric representation.
 Our algorithmic framework is based on a weighted separator theorem and various treewidth techniques.

 The lower bound framework is based on a constructive embedding of graphs into $d$-dimensional grids, and it allows us to derive matching $2^{\Omega(n^{1-1/d})}$ lower bounds under the Exponential Time Hypothesis even in the much more restricted class of $d$-dimensional induced grid graphs.